Wakoma/Lokal/roles/README.md

 # Creating your own service

-Please take a look in the `common` role that provides necessary logic for apps instalations and handling.
+Please take a look in the `lokal` role that provides necessary logic for apps instalations and handling.

 # What services does it include so far?